 Lots of reading material this week as I did a bit of catching up and, as always, there’s a lot happening.
-Includes duplicitous Duplex, neo-colonialism, thoughtless AI, replicable cities, alchemy and hauntings, and minimal ethics for the anthropocene.
+Includes duplicitous Duplex, neo-colonialism, thoughtless AI, replicable cities, alchemy and hauntings, and the anthropocene.

 About Google Duplex but it could easily have gone under The Churn.

 Google AI Blog: Google Duplex: An AI System for Accomplishing Real World Tasks Over the Phone